Kresy myth: Mythology

 Maria Janion compares the Kresy myth to the American frontier myth of the Wild West.
 Several scholars, including Robert Traba, point out the similarity between the Kresy myth and the German discourse on East Prussia.
 Kresy is viewed as a "bulwark of Christianity" in the same manner East Prussia was a "bulwark of German-ness".
-According to Agnieszka Niemojewska, the myth "presents the Polish–Lithuanian Commonwealth not as it really was, but as many would like to remember.
+According to Agnieszka Niemojewska, the myth"presents the Polish–Lithuanian Commonwealth not as it really was, but as many would like to remember.
 A Poland that is strong, respected, safe behind a solid wall of a noble court and armed in a chivalrous ethos.
-Simply put: Poland that you could love."
-The militaristic battles fought in the borderlands against various enemies across the centuries led the Kresy myth to grow out of the Sarmatian one.
+Simply put: Poland that you could love."The militaristic battles fought in the borderlands against various enemies across the centuries led the Kresy myth to grow out of the Sarmatian one.
 The military element of the myth was developed in the works of Henryk Sienkiewicz.

 According to Niemojewska, one of the main sources of the myth was Adam Mickiewicz's Ballads and Romances, which present an alternative truth from Enlightenment rationalism which is based on romanticism and rituals passed down through generations of people.
 She writes that various Polish authors have used elements of this myth in their work, such as Stanisław Lem (Highcastle, 1966) and Tadeusz Konwicki (A Chronicle of Amorous Accidents, 1974).
-Even Czesław Miłosz, who usually eschewed sentimental myths, used elements of Kresy mythology when writing about Lithuania.
+Even Czesław Miłosz, who usually eschewed sentimental myths, in a certain sense arguably used elements of Kresy mythology when writing about Lithuania.
 However, Bakuła argues that the fullest expression of the myth is not in literature but in academic and historical publications.